STRUCTURED WORD INQUIRY (SWI)

 INTRODUCTION TO SWI – ON DEMAND WORKSHOP SERIES

-If you missed the spring workshop you can access the recordings, activities, and materials on-demand for 4 weeks!
+If you missed the spring workshop you can access the recordings, activities, and materials on-demand!

 Are you interested in going beyond phonics and phonemic awareness?